worldbank/rissk/README.md

 - The tool does not (yet) accept microdata exports from Survey Solutions in the SPSS format.
 Export to STATA or TAB instead.

+- Interviews containing non-contact or non-response cases may distort the URS, as they often follow a different (much shorter) path in the questionnaire. <!-- @Gabriele, we need to test this -->
 - For barcode, picture, audio and geography questions, no microdata based features have been developed.
 These questions are only considered through their related events in the paradata.

 - The tool has been conceptualized for CAPI or CATI interviews.
 It has not been tested for surveys run in Survey Solution’s CAWI mode.

+# Confirmation of results

+## Testing

+confirmation on tests (in our tests we observed that x moving up, moved up the score by ... )

+## Experiment

+To verify the feature generation, anomaly detection and scoring system, we required survey data with reliable interview-level quality labels.
+We infused a real CATI survey (name and details cannot be given due to a non-disclosure agreement) with artificial high-at-risk interviews, by asking interviewers to produce fake interviews just after the completion of the real survey.
+7 different scenarios were given to induce variation.
+For some scenarios, interviewers were incentivized to give their best.
+11 interviewers created 1 interview file for each of the following scenarios in sequence.

+1. Non-incentivized.
+Pretend you are interviewing and fill in the questionnaire.
+2. Incentivized.
+Fake as good as you can, try not to get caught.
+Same as Scenario 2.
+3. Incentivized.
+Fake as good as you can, try to be realistic in timings.
+4. Incentivized.
+Fake as good as you can, try to set as real answers as possible.
+5. Non-incentivized.
+Fake without putting effort.
+6. Incentivized.
+Fake as fast as possible.

+The 77 artificial fake interviews were combined with the 241 real interviews from the survey.
+Real interviews for this survey are believed to be of general low-risk, as they were conducted by a small team of interviewers with a trusted, long-term relationship, incentives to perform well and deterrents to do badly, as well as a good data monitoring structure in place.
+Furthermore, interviewers were aware that the data they collected would be used to validate secondary data and that discrepancies would be investigated.
+Nevertheless, it could not be ruled out that some real interviews contained problematic interviewer behaviour.

 # Roadmap